 This course introduces students to the theories and principles of counseling, alternative theoretical strategies and the process of counseling.
-Points of convergence and divergence will be emphasized and each theory will be evaluated with respect to its strength and weakness and applicability to school settings.
+Points of convergence and divergence are discusses and each theory is evaluated with respect to its strengths and weaknesses and applicability to diverse populations and in school settings.

-COUN 5501 - Lifespan Development (3 credits)
+COUN 5501-Lifespan Development (3 credits)

 This course offers an introduction to human development from conception to death.
 Theories of the development of physical, psychological, psychosocial, cognitive, and moral aspects of human existence are presented.
-The course will also explore environmental and genetic factors (also known as nature v. nurture), developmental crises and transitions, family development, and community influences as they relate to optimal and exceptional development.
-Particular attention will be given to helping strategies that facilitate optimal development over the lifespan.
+The course will also explore environmental and genetic factors, developmental crises and transitions, family development, and community influences as they relate to optimal and exceptional development.
+Helping strategies that facilitate optimal development over the lifespan are presented.

-COUN 5506 - Foundations of School Counseli (3 credits)
+COUN 5506 - Foundat of School Counseling (3 credits)

 This course provides an overview of principles of school counseling.
 Counseling services, practices and basic concepts relating to organization and operation of school counseling programs are offered.
-Emphasis will be placed on theories of human growth and development and the implementation of a developmentally appropriate school counseling program.
+Emphasis is placed on theories of human growth and development and the implementation of a developmentally appropriate school counseling program.
 Prerequisite: Permission of Program Coordinator